 Science says it should work, medical professionals say it could work, the International Paruresis Association discuss it on their website and some (but not all) paruretics say it does work!

-We say try it for yourself but don’t just focus on this one treatment option.
+I say try it for yourself but don’t just focus on this one treatment option.
 Work on it alongside trying to change your overall perception about the need to pee and your anxiety of peeing in public places.
 Maybe work on it as part of an overall paruresis treatment system?

 Visit our “Shy Bladder Syndrome Frequently Asked Questions” page to learn more about the condition and different treatment options.

 As I said earlier, the breath hold technique is very popular but not always as easy as it sounds!
 I’ve gathered together a list of the main 5 problems associated with the practice as reported by real people: